 WHAT TO DO NEXT: You must call in a reliable professional in this case.
 Learn more from these related articles:

 Do you have older HVAC or commercial refrigeration equipment?
-Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC for decades) becomes illegal in less than 3 years.
+Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC for decades) is being phased out as of January 2020.
 Get informed about how this change impacts you with this information bulletin

 Dirty & damaged coils can cause water to drip